 Because the Census block boundaries have changed between 1990 and 2000, each set of Census block level data is first transposed onto the model grid, which is unchanging, using an area-weighted method.
 Once populations for 1990 and 2000 are placed on the grid, the model uses a linear interpolation in each grid cell to create annual estimates of the population sizes for each year between 1990 and 2000.
-The straight line plot is extrapolated to estimate population for 1988 and 1989.
+The straight line plot is extrapolated to estimate population for 1988-89 and for 2001-02.